tkoop/speedsong/README.md

 You can set the tempo (as beats per minute), with the letter "T" (as if it were a note) followed by the number of beats per minute.
 "T60" would set each beat to last one second.
 The default tempo is 100.
 N
 This stands for "nothing."
 Instead of giving it a number of beats, you give it a number of seconds.
 Audio and video are played at 1x, but without any text overlay.
 This is useful for an introduction or something.
+S
+This stands for "skip."
+Give it a number of seconds to skip, from the incoming video.
+'text'
+After every note, you can specify what the text display should be by enclosing the text in single quotes

 ```
 --notesfile "notes.txt"